 - Students may be mentored directly by a faculty member, by a postdoctoral scientist, or by a graduate student within the faculty mentor’s research program.

 - Students commonly spend 6-15 hours a week working on their project, but this can vary and is determined jointly by the student and faculty mentor.
 If research is carried out for credit, mentors generally expect 3-4 hours per week for each credit received.
 Many students begin research as a volunteer and then later transition to doing research for credit or in a paid research position.
 Paid positions may be more common for summer research positions, when time can be fully devoted to the research.
 The availability of paid positions depends on the funding level of the research lab.
 Generally, undergraduate research is not done for credit on campus in the summer since this requires the payment of summer tuition.

 What opportunities are available off campus?

 Majors are also encouraged to explore research experiences and/or internships off-campus as well as on-campus during the summer.
 Many opportunities exist and the Advising Office will forward any that we learn about to our major listservs.
-By clicking on Career Links, you will find a variety of ideas for potential employment and internships.
+By clicking on Career Exploration, you will find a variety of ideas for potential employment and internships.
 Students may also wish to explore the following sites: